rawkingo/EDIBO/README.md

 PS1="$ " - Rename first line in Shell for $
 > It will not be written with a full name of PC, for example "user@333k-34:~$"

-echo - First command to show
+echo - First command to show (tell me)
-> echo Hello World
+echo Hello World - Shows a text "Hello world" echo $a - Shows what is a=?
+echo $(($a+$b)) - Summing
+echo $0 - Shows a name of a console
+pwd - Shows where are we
+cd - Change directory
+ls - List directory contents
+ls -l - List of directories with a time ls -a - Show all, include hidden.